 You may know this as a spice, but curcumin has been used for years in Chinese and Ayurvedic medicine to treat arthritis and other inflammatory issues.
-It is one of the most effective anti-inflammatory and antioxidant substances available.
+It is one of the most effective anti-inflammatories and antioxidant substances available.

-It has been shown to aid with inflammatory conditions, arthritis and osteoarthritis, and may also help to reduce muscle soreness and exercise-induced inflammation in active people – making it a very useful supplement for runners.
+It has been shown to aid with inflammatory conditions, arthritis, and osteoarthritis, and may also help to reduce muscle soreness and exercise-induced inflammation in active people – making it a very useful supplement for runners.
 Curcumin also has an established safety record.